Shoe Trading License in Dubai: Cost and Requirements

 Activity code 4771.99 relates to the retail sale of footwear not classified elsewhere under the International Standard Industrial Classification (ISIC) framework.
 This broad classification covers all categories of shoes, including sports footwear, formal shoes, casual footwear, sandals, boots, and specialist footwear types not captured under more specific codes.

-The licence is issued under the Dubai South Business Hub Free Zone framework, which provides a structured and well-regulated commercial environment.
-Licence holders benefit from the free zone's established customs procedures, streamlined documentation processes, and access to logistics infrastructure purpose-built for trade and distribution activities.
+The license is issued under the Dubai South Business Hub Free Zone framework, which provides a structured and well-regulated commercial environment.
+License holders benefit from the free zone's established customs procedures, streamlined documentation processes, and access to logistics infrastructure purpose-built for trade and distribution activities.

-The shoe trading licence under activity code 4771.99 at Dubai South is well-suited to a range of business profiles:
+The shoe trading license under activity code 4771.99 at Dubai South is well-suited to a range of business profiles:

 Entrepreneurs and SMEs looking to enter the UAE or wider GCC footwear retail or wholesale market